Dev-Pledge/Sentry/README.md

 You will need Docker and Composer installed on your machine.

+You will need another Docker container running NGINX to route your DNS to this install.

 Run this command from the directory in which you want to install your new Sentry Installation.

     composer create-project dev-pledge/sentry [my-app-name]